shaosha-huang/shao-pharmacy-analytics/README.md

 - **Assumption 2:** Doctor names for prescription orders may be unformatted and require SQL cleaning.
 - **Assumption 3:** Some fields (e.g., email, manufacturer) are synthetically generated and not real.
 - **Assumption 4:** Data for certain months may be sparser due to simulated business cycles.

+---

+**For HR and the team:**
+This project is designed to demonstrate not just technical skills in Python, SQL, and Tableau, but also the ability to translate data into insights and business value.
+The dashboards provide actionable information for real-world decision-making and team collaboration.